aosp-mirror/platform_frameworks_base/tools/layoutlib/create/README.txt

 Mac has horrible font rendering support.

 ReplaceMethodCallsAdapter replaces calls to certain methods.
-Currently, it only rewrites calls to java.lang.System.arraycopy([CI[CII)V, which is not part of the Desktop VM to call the more general method java.lang.System.arraycopy(Ljava/lang/Object;ILjava/lang/Object;II)V.
+Currently, it only rewrites calls to specialized versions of java.lang.System.arraycopy(), which are not part of the Desktop VM to call the more general method java.lang.System.arraycopy(Ljava/lang/Object;ILjava/lang/Object;II)V.

 The ClassAdapters are chained together to achieve the desired output.
 (Look at section 2.2.7 Transformation chains in the asm user guide, link in the References.)
 The order of execution of